Arab forces kill six Al Qaeda fighters in Yemen: security official

-ADEN Arab coalition forces killed six al Qaeda militants and arrested four others during a raid in southern Yemen on Tuesday, residents and a security official said.
+ADEN (Reuters) - Arab coalition forces killed six al Qaeda militants and arrested four others during a raid in southern Yemen on Tuesday, residents and a security official said.

 The raid took place at a village west of the city of Mukalla on the Arabian Sea, the Yemeni security official told Reuters.